 Another benefit to having this detailed in the lease: If not, you might not be entitled to a rent abatement if the space becomes unusable for some reason.

 9. Subletting, roommates, and visitors

 Most standard rental leases require landlord approval to sublet, so you will likely need the landlord’s consent to sublet, says Wagner.
-However, he notes, New York law RPL 226-b mandates that the landlord not unreasonably withhold consent.
+However, he notes, a landlord cannot unreasonably withhold consent.

 As far as roommates and significant others, “you are allowed to have at least one additional occupant living with you while you’re there even if the lease is just in your name as long as you notify the landlord first,” Wagner says.

-Know that if you make any deals with a roommate, such as their agreeing to pay more for a larger bedroom space or to use their security deposit for the last month’s rent, it’s up to you to get that in writing separately from the lease with your landlord, Hakim cautions.
+Know that if you make any deals with a roommate, such as their agreeing to pay more for a larger bedroom space or to use their security deposit for the last month’s rent, it’s up to you to get that in writing separately from the lease with your landlord, say Hakim.

-Adds Malin, and you are still financially liable for that rent.
-“If your subtenant doesn’t pay, you still need to pay.”
-You can read more in "6 questions to ask before you sublet your NYC rental."
+You are still financially liable for the entire rent.
+“If your subtenant doesn’t pay, you still need to pay,” says Malin.

 If the landlord has agreed in advance to let you make improvements or alterations to the apartment, make sure you get this in writing in the lease.
 Otherwise, you will be responsible for the cost of returning the apartment to its original condition.
 This goes even for something as benign as a paint job, for both parties.